enix/kube-image-keeper/README.md

 ### Insecure registries & self-signed certificates

 In some cases, you may want to use images from self-hosted registries that are insecure (without TLS or with an invalid certificate for instance) or using a self-signed certificate.
 By default, kuik will not allow to cache images from those registries for security reasons, even though you configured your container runtime (e.g. Docker, containerd) to do so.
-However you can choose to trust a list of insecure registries to pull from using the helm value `insecureRegistries`.
+However, you can choose to trust a list of insecure registries to pull from using the helm value `insecureRegistries`.
 If you use a self-signed certificate you can store the root certificate authority in a secret and reference it with the helm value `rootCertificateAuthorities`.
 Here is an example of the use of those two values:

 ```yaml
 insecureRegistries: